NoahDragon/update-forked-repo/README.md

 The configuration could also set into environment variables:

 `GITHUB_REPO_FROM_ORG` for the org.
-`GITHUB_SELF_REPO` for the repos in github account.
 `GITHUB_TOKEN` for the token.

 ## Caveats

 * The forked repos should never been edited or contained any conflict commit with the source repos.
-* Only support forked repos within Github.
+* Only support forked repos under a Github Org.
 * Need personal Github token to push repos.
 * Should not contains private repos.